chenkie/vue-events-bulletin/readme.md

 ## RESTful API written in Go

-This app has been modified by [thewhitetulip](http://github.com/thewhitetulip) to use a Go backend, [the source code](https://github.com/thewhitetulip/go-vue-events)
+If you would like to use a backend written in Go, [thewhitetulip](http://github.com/thewhitetulip) has written on.
+See [the source code](https://github.com/thewhitetulip/go-vue-events).